Deterrence theory: Examples

-By November 1945 general Curtis LeMay, who led American air raids on Japan during World War II, was thinking about how the next war would be fought.
-He said in a speech that month to the Ohio Society of New York that since "No air attack, once it is launched, can be completely stopped", his country needed an air force that could immediately retaliate: "If we are prepared it may never come.
+In November 1945, General Curtis LeMay, who led American air raids on Japan during World War II, said in a speech to the Ohio Society of New York that since "No air attack, once it is launched, can be completely stopped", his country needed an air force that could immediately retaliate: "If we are prepared it may never come.
 It is not immediately conceivable that any nation will dare to attack us if we are prepared".

-In pursuit of nuclear deterrence, the superpowers of the USSR and US engaged in a nuclear arms race.
+In pursuit of nuclear deterrence, the superpowers of the USSR and U.S. engaged in a nuclear arms race.
 Warheads themselves evolved from fission weapons to thermonuclear weapons, and were extensively miniaturized for both strategic and tactical use.
 Nuclear weapons delivery was equally important, such as the perceived bomber gap and missile gap.
 Deterrence was a primary factor in the ultimate proliferation of nuclear weapons to ten nations in total.
-Generally this was the form of the threat perceived from a nearby recently nuclear-armed neighbor.
-In the case of Israel and South Africa deterrence was against the threat of conventional attack.
+Generally, this was the form of the threat perceived from a nearby recently nuclear-armed neighbor.
+In the case of the nuclear programs of Israel and South Africa, deterrence was against the threat of conventional attack.

-Additionally, chemical weapons were a component of deterrence for both sides, and large stockpiles were maintained until their destruction began following the 1993 Chemical Weapons Convention.
+Additionally, chemical weapons were a component of deterrence for both sides of the Cold War, and large stockpiles were maintained until their destruction began following the 1993 Chemical Weapons Convention.
 Offensive biological weapons programs were pursued by both countries in the first two decades of the Cold War, but the United States program was ended by president Richard Nixon in 1969.